Blue Azores Program is a partnership between the Regional Government of the Azores, Oceano Azul Foundation and the Waitt Institute.

 Declaring 15% of the Exclusive Economic Zone (EEZ) of the Azores as new marine protected areas;

-Creating and implement management plans for the new marine reserves and all existing marine protected areas;
+Creating and implementing management plans for the new marine reserves and all existing marine protected areas;

 Developing and legally adopt a marine spatial planning plan;

 Developing innovative studies and approaches contributing to the sustainable management of fisheries;